Adam-/runelite-plugins/README.md

-# Recipes
+# Herblore Recipes
-Find out what recipes an item is an ingredient of.
+Find out what potions herbs are an ingredient of.